 Founded in 1864, Arlington National Cemetery is our nation’s premier military cemetery with over 400,000 graves spread across 624 acres.

-Each December on National Wreaths Across America Day, our mission to Remember, Honor and Teach is carried out by coordinating wreath-laying ceremonies at Arlington National Cemetery, as well as over 1,100 additional locations in all 50 U.S. states, at sea, and abroad.
+Since 1992, and now in its 25th year, the non-profit organization Wreaths Across America coordinates wreath-laying ceremonies at Arlington National Cemetery, as well as over 1,100 additional locations in all 50 U.S. states, at sea, and abroad.

 Last Year's Photo Contest Winner

 "A Marine Places a Wreath at Arlington National Cemetery"

 Registration: FREE and open to the public, and no tickets are required.
 We appreciate you registering with us on our Meetup and/or Facebook page, which will allow you to receive event updates.
 If you are arriving as part of a group, there is no need for every member of the group to register with us.
 We are posting the event as a public-service type announcement.